jeosol/hello-world/README.markdown

 #### Run the executable
 In this section, we describe how to run the executable **hello-world**.
 The executable expects a string which represents a name, e.g., Bond.
-If no name is provided, then the default name of **John** is used.
-The output of the exectuable is "Hello <name>!".
+If no name is provided, then the default string **John** is used.
+The executable outputs the string "Hello <name>!".

 So if we run the executable as:
 ```